lqi25/EC601_miniproject2/README.md

 [4] Guiding new physics searches with unsupervised learning.Andrea De Simone, Thomas Jacques.The European Physical Journal C.April 2019, 79:289.

 ## Summary of other reports
-### Yuan Wei
+### Yuan Wei's Report
 - This report introduces the structure and main methods of object segmentation based on machine learning.
 - In object segmentation, neural networks play an important role.
 In the upsampling method, the pooling and unpooling operations can change the sampling of the resolution.
 Transposed convolution has a better effect and can be used to build upsampled learning.
 A full convolutional network is another convenient method.
 The network can meet the needs of any size input and produce an output of corresponding size.
 The convenience of the U-Net architecture is that the stacked convolutional layers can be replaced with advanced "blocks".

+### Lin Yufeng's Report
+- This report uses Tensorflow for image classification and gives the results.
+- Tensorflow has a good effect on image processing and can be used to identify images and classify images.
+In Lin's attempt, 60,000 images were used to train the model, which achieved good results.
+So when using machine learning, a large training data set is very important.